pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 	- Judge if the floating point values displayed on the screen are correct.
 	- Resume the simulation.
 	- Click `b` 4 more times and repeat the previous checks.
-- Go to step one and select different scene, test for each scene.
+- Go to step one and select different scene, test for each scene and targets.

+## Academy settings
+- Open one of the simulation scenes.
+- Open academy object.
+- Set FocusedCamera and CollectData to one and open the scene.
+- Run the scene and check if the generated scene views are correct.
+- Set EnableNoise to zero, there shouldn't be any objects from the noise folder on the scene.
+- Set EnableNoise to one, the objects from noise folder should be placed on the scene.
+- Test if rest of the options work according to description in *README->Essential Academy parameters->Reset Parameters*

 ## Python integration